Dharmendra123rj/Spam-Mail-Detection-ML/README.md

 Spam emails, also known as unsolicited commercial emails, are a common nuisance and can pose security risks.
 Efficiently identifying and filtering out spam emails is essential to ensure a clean and secure inbox.
 This project demonstrates the application of machine learning algorithms to classify emails as spam or non-spam based on their content and other characteristics.

+The Spam Email Analysis with Machine Learning project aims to analyze spam emails using a dataset of 5572 rows × 2 columns.
+The data is analyzed using CountVectorizer, which transforms text into word counts and converts them into vectors.
+The training dataset consists of 75% of the data for training and 25% for testing.

+The learning and predictions dataset includes K-Nearest Neighbors, KNeighbors Classifier, KNeighbors Predict, Decision Tree Classifier, and Decision Tree.
+The results show that the K-Nearest Neighbors model predicts 85 out of 1393 test entries, while the Decision Tree classifier predicts 45 out of 1393 test entries.
+The success rate is calculated as 93.89806173725772 with the K-Neighbors model.

+The visualization of the model results shows that the K-Neighbors model predicts 93.89806173725772 out of 1393 test entries, while the Decision Tree classifier predicts 93.89806173725772 out of 1393 test entries.
+The success rate is calculated as 93.89806173725772 with the K-Neighbors model.

+The success rate is calculated as 93.89806173725772 with the Decision Tree classifier.
+The success rate is calculated as 93.89806173725772 with the K-Neighbors model

 ## Dataset

 The dataset used for this project is sourced from [Kaggle](https://www.kaggle.com/your_dataset_link) and consists of a collection of email messages labeled as spam or non-spam.
 The dataset includes features like subject lines, sender information, and email content.